UFC 269: Oliveira vs. Poirier | Event Profile, Full Results & Legacy

 What happened to Cody Garbrandt?

 Garbrandt was KO'd in the first round by Kai Kara-France in his flyweight debut.
-The former UFC bantamweight champion (who had won the title at UFC 207 in December 2016 with a KO of Dominick Cruz) had dropped to 125 lbs in pursuit of a title shot.
+The former UFC bantamweight champion had dropped to 125 lbs in pursuit of a title shot.
 The KO loss was his fifth consecutive UFC defeat.
-He went 1-3 in his subsequent UFC bouts and has remained out of UFC title contention.
+He went 1-3 in subsequent bouts and has remained out of UFC title contention.

 How does UFC 269 compare to UFC 268?

-UFC 269 drew approximately 700,000 PPV buys versus UFC 268 (700,000) five weeks earlier — essentially even numbers.
-The gate of $5.5 million was lower than UFC 268's $9.4 million MSG total.
+UFC 269 drew approximately 700,000 PPV buys versus UFC 268 (700,000) five weeks earlier — essentially even.
 UFC 269 produced the year's biggest single in-cage moment (the Nunes-Pena upset), but the UFC 268 main card was deeper across multiple title fights.

 Comments